zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/audit-net.md

     }
     catch (Exception ex)
     {
-        //If an exception is thown, discard the audit event scope.Discard();
+        //If an exception is thrown, discard the audit event scope.Discard();
     }
 }